 What I like to do is to first think about the conventional way to solve the problem.
 In this case it would be to look at the generic plans found online.
 After I understand the basic mechanics of what works, I like to them ask myself, “how else can the problem be solved?”
 This question and mindset is going to help you find unique solutions that may, or may not, be more effective or energy efficient than the generic solution.
 Now I am not trying to downplay the importance of the generic solution.
 This can be used as your baseline, or experiment control.
 You can them evaluate your plan’s results based on how it compares to the results obtained by the control.

-If you are looking for renewable energy science fair project ideas, then you need to go to Super Science Fair Projects now!
+If you are looking for renewable energy science fair project kits, then you need to go to Super Science Fair Projects now!